Our Beliefs

 believe

-we strengthen one another to work, through God's grace, for a better
+strengthen one another to work, through God's grace,

-and people of goodwill to eliminate poverty and protect those who are
+goodwill to eliminate poverty and protect those who

 Throughout

-Africa, Asia, Latin America, and the Caribbean, the United Church works
+Asia, Latin America, and the Caribbean, the United

-hungry, care for the sick, and shelter the homeless far beyond our
+the sick, and shelter the homeless far beyond our normal